-IIIItiai '· a.
-Terms Appeals Process Any appeals to the terms of this contract should be made in writing b the student and emailed to the Director for Residential Housing.

-b.
-Severability If any provision of this contract is ruled illegal or invalid, such ruling shall not affect the validity or enforceability of the remainder of the provisions of the contract.
+- a) Contract Terms Appeals Process Any appeals to the terms of this contract should be made in writing by the student and emailed to the Assistant Vice President for Academic and Student Support Services. - b) Severability If any provision of this contract is ruled illegal or invalid, such ruling shall not affect the validity or enforceability of the remainder of the provisions of the contract.

 VI.
-Submission Init ial:
+Submission

-- a.
-In submitting the housing application contract, the student agrees to be bound by the terms and conditions of the contract.
-Submission of the contract serves as an acknowledgment to having read and understanding the terms and conditions of the contract and agreeing to be bound to the provisions. - b.
-Students who submit their application contract agree to have their name, e-mail address, and telephone number made available to their assigned roommate/suitemates, as well as potential roommates.
-If a student would like their information to remain confidential, please e-mail the Director of Residential Housing. - c.
-Students who submit the housing application contract agree to be bound by the length of residency defined in the contract submitted. - d.
-Acceptance of this contract by the University does not constitute a commitment of admission to the University
+- a) This housing agreement is considered submitted upon receipt by any student or professional staff member in the Student Services division. - b) In submitting the housing agreement, the student agrees to be bound by the terms and conditions of the contract.
+Submission of the contract serves as an acknowledgment that the Resident has read and understands the terms and conditions of the contract and agree to be bound to the provisions. - c) Students who submit their Housing Agreement agree to have their name, e-mail address, and telephone number made available to their assigned roommate/suitemates, as well as potential roommates.
+If a student would like their information to remain confidential, please e-mail the Director of Residential Housing. - d) Students who submit the housing application contract agree to be bound by the length of residency defined in the contract submitted.

+e) Acceptance of this housing agreement by the University does not constitute a commitment of admission to the University.